chhuang-one/sqxclib/doc/SqSchema.md

 ## 4 Drop table

 sq_schema_drop() must specify the table name to drop.
-This does not drop the table before migration because it just add a record of "Remove Table" to the 'schema'.
+This does not drop the table before doing migration because it just add a record of "Remove Table" to the 'schema'.

 ```c++
 	// C functions